139th Airlift Squadron: Modern era

-The 109th Wing's high operational tempo increased dramatically with the surprise attack on the World Trade Center on 11 September 2001.
+The squadron's operational tempo increased with the surprise attack on the World Trade Center on 11 September 2001.
 The 109th provided immediate support deploying 49 Civil Engineers, Services and Public Affairs personnel to Ground Zero within the first 24 hours.
 Since that time, the men and women of the 109th AW have continued to voluntarily deploy in support of military operations in Southwest Asia and around the world.

-In its 2005 BRAC Recommendations, DoD recommended to realign the 109th Airlift Wing by transferring four C-130H aircraft to the 189th Airlift Wing, Little Rock AFB, AR.
+In its 2005 BRAC recommendations, DoD recommended to realign the 109th Airlift Wing by transferring four C-130H aircraft to the 189th Airlift Wing at Little Rock Air Force Base, Arkansas.
 The LC-130 aircraft (ski-equipped) would remain at Schenectady.

 The 139th Expeditionary Airlift Squadron deployed to Afghanistan in June 2007, marking the first time since Vietnam that aircraft from the unit flew their own aircraft in a combat theater of operations.